hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 ---
 # Installing And Using The Swift CLI Client

-This article describes the steps you'll need to follow in order to download files from and upload files to your HP Cloud object storage containers from your *nix command-line.
+This article describes the steps you'll need to follow in order to download files from and upload files to your HP Helion Cloud object storage containers from your *nix command-line.

 Specifically, it describes how to do the following: